Direct Answer

 Agency language can hide the real decision.

 The first question is not whether the work looks better.
-The first question is whether the proposal diagnoses the right business problem.
+The first question is whether the agency can prove the current brand is causing a real commercial problem: fewer qualified leads, weaker trust, wrong category memory, sales friction, hiring drag, shelf confusion, or search invisibility.

 Mini Check